 Podcaster Nikki Sims-Chilton on suburban mum summer reads

 At Summer Stories, we've asked our favourite changemakers for their best summer read.
+We got in touch with Nikki Sims-Chilton of the podcast In Mum's Good Books.

-When I think of summer stories or beach reads, I think of books which take my mind offline for a little while, allowing me to indulge in something which I don’t need to think too hard about.
+When I think of summer stories or beach reads, I think of books which take my mind offline for a little while, allowing me to indulge in something which I don’t need to think about too hard.
 The Instagrammable shot of painted toenails in white sand, book in hand and water in the background is very unlikely to be me… A. Because I have pasty white skin and burn within minutes of looking at the sun, B. Sand and I are not the best of friends and C. I have kids… and reading while supervising kids on the beach is impossible… so while I didn’t read this book on the beach, if you were thinking about lying in your rashie and hat by the pool (or on the beach in your bikini) – this book would be perfect!
 Reading on the train or in bed at night is about as glamorous as I get.

 How to be Second Best is Sydney-based author Jessica Dettmann’s debut novel.
 It was exactly the type of book I love!
 Light-hearted, funny and relatable in so many ways.
 It's the story of suburban mum Emma who discovers her husband is cheating on her with a pilates instructor.
 When both she and Helen, the pilates instructor find out they are pregnant at the same time, Emma discovers what it’s like to parent a blended family.
 The book touches on many themes such as divorce, co-parenting, romance and school-mum-life in a such a funny and relatable way.